eficode-academy/rf-advanced-web-katas/exercises/04-iframes.md

 to wrap that in a `Run Keyword` call, so let's add a call for our keyword between our frame selection and deselection.

-- Call `Run Keyword` to run your variable keyword between selecting and deselecting a frame.
+- Call `Run Keyword` to run your argument `keyword` between selecting and deselecting a frame.

 Our keyword will now select a frame, run a keyword, and finally deselect a frame.
 But what if our keyword fails before it reaches `Unselect Frame`?
 We would be stuck inside our iframe and our test would have no idea how to behave. after that.
-Just like test cases, keywords can also have a `Setup` and a `Teardown`.
-Just to be sure, we should change frame deselection into a keyword teardown.
+Just like test cases, keywords can also have a separate `Setup` and `Teardown` specified by `[Setup]` and `[Teardown]` respectively.

+Just to make sure our keyword always cleans up after itself, we should change frame deselection into a keyword teardown.

-- Add `[Teardown]` before `Unselect Frame`.
+- Add `[Teardown]` to `Unselect Frame`.
 Remember to have at least 2 spaces between your teardown and keyword.

 > We can also specify a `[Return]` value and a custom `[Timeout]` for your keywords, but we're not